 - What we do

-Professor Cynthia Williams joined the faculty of the University of Illinois College of Law in 1995, after practicing law at Cravath, Swaine & Moore in New York City, where she primarily handled cases involving securities, mergers and acquisitions, and antitrust issues.
-From 2007-2009 she was the Inaugural Osler Chair in Business Law at Osgoode Hall Law School, York University, Toronto, Canada.
-She is also a director of Climate Bonds Initiative parent, the Network for Sustainable Financial Markets.
+She was previously on the faculty of the University of Illinois College of Law for 16 years, and before that practiced law at Cravath, Swaine & Moore in New York City, where she primarily handled cases involving securities, mergers and acquisitions, and antitrust issues.

 Her 2007 Academy of Management Review article, Putting the S Back in Corporate Social Responsibility, co-authored with Profs.
 Ruth Aguilera (business) and Deborah Rupp (organizational psychology) was awarded the Best Paper Prize at the Second Annual International Conference on Corporate Governance, University of Birmingham.

-Prof. Williams is a casebook author with Prof. Gordon Smith , publishing a casebook entitled Business Organizations: Cases, Problems, and Case Studies with Aspen Press in 2004.
-A second edition is forthcoming in 2008.
+Prof. Williams is a casebook author with Prof. Gordon Smith, publishing a casebook entitled Business Organizations: Cases, Problems, and Case Studies with Aspen Press in 2004.
+A third edition was published in 2012.